arkouda.array_api.manipulation_functions

 • If axis is not None, must be an integer, or a 1D array of integers whose size matches the number of elements along the specified axis.

 • axis (int, optional) – The axis along which to repeat elements.
-If None, the array is flattened before repeating.
+If None, the array is flattened before repeating, and each element is repeated repeats times.

 arkouda.array_api.manipulation_functions.reshape(x: arkouda.array_api.array_object.Array, /, shape: Tuple[int, Ellipsis], *, copy: bool | None = None) arkouda.array_api.array_object.Array[source]